What is the importance of Travel Insurance? Or any Insurance?

 I was shocked to get a bill of around 300 USD.
 Yes, the savior of the day was my Insurance.
 When I returned back to my home country and sent out the claim, it was promptly paid in full.

-So, do you really need any further convincing statements?
+So, do you really need any further convincing statements about the importance of travel Insurance?

 Thefts & Pickpockets